Skip to Main Content

 What Problems Are Associated with Low Serotonin Levels?

-Low serotonin levels can be linked to a variety of different physical and mental health conditions.
+Low serotonin levels can be linked to a variety of different physical and mental health conditions, like depression.

-Most commonly known is the association between low serotonin levels and depression.
-But this can also include anxiety, attention deficit hyperactivity disorder (ADHD), suicidal thoughts, and post-traumatic stress disorder (PTSD).
+Symptoms of serotonin deficiency can also be linked to anxiety, attention deficit hyperactivity disorder (ADHD), suicidal thoughts, and post-traumatic stress disorder (PTSD).

 If you or a loved one are experiencing suicidal thoughts, seek help and know you are not alone.
 Call the National Suicide Prevention Lifeline at 988 or call 911.